Kadar5692/Settyl-Project/README.md

 - **API Development**: An API was implemented using FastAPI framework to expose the trained machine learning model.
 The API accepts external status descriptions as input and returns the predicted internal status labels.
 - **Testing and Validation**: The API was thoroughly tested to ensure its functionality and accuracy.
 Predictions were validated against a validation dataset to measure the model's generalization ability.

-# Repository Structure
+# Repository Structure:

+Project_Code.ipynb:
+This Jupyter Notebook file contains the code for the entire project, including data preprocessing, model development, API implementation, and testing.
+It is created using Google Colab.

+README.md:
+The README file provides an overview of the project, including its purpose, structure, and usage instructions.
+It also includes links to relevant resources and external tools used in the project.

+data set.zip:
-- **data set.json** : Contains the dataset used for training and validation.
+This zip file contains the dataset used for model training and testing.
+It includes JSON files with external status descriptions and internal status labels.

-- **trained models.h5**: Contains trained machine learning models.
-- ** [https://colab.research.google.com/drive/1GFcn2z3XAN1T8kjG8XqeYRNp-4_JQOwS?usp=sharing] **: Google Colab link for data exploration, model development, and evaluation.
-- **`src/`**: Source code for the API implementation and other utility functions.
+trained_model.h5:
+The trained_model.h5 file contains the saved model weights and architecture after training.
+It can be loaded to make predictions without retraining the model.

+docs:
-- **`docs/`**: Documentation for the project, including data preprocessing steps, model architecture, training procedure, API implementation, and testing results.
+Documentation for the project, including data preprocessing steps, model architecture, training procedure, API implementation, and testing results.

 # How to Use
 1. Clone the repository: `(https://github.com/Kadar5692/Settyl-Project.git)`
 2. Navigate to the project directory: `Settyl-Project`
 3. Install dependencies: `pip install -r requirements.txt`